-To the Company's knowledge, based solely on review of the copies of such reports furnished to the Company, all Section 16(a) requirements applicable to persons who were officers, directors and greater than 10% stockholders during the preceding fiscal year were complied with.
+To the Company's knowledge, based solely on review of the copies of such reports furnished to the Company, with one exception, all Section 16(a) requirements applicable to persons who were officers, directors and greater than 10% stockholders during the preceding fiscal year were complied with.
+Brian Koopman, Principal Financial Officer, did not timely file one report on Form 4.
+The report, which was due on October 31, 2023, was filed on December 26, 2023.